-- Externally rotated ½ squats: Stand with your legs shoulder width apart with knees and feet externally rotated or turned out.
-Squat half way down and come up nice slowly focusing on activating VMO to bring you back up to standing position.
+- Externally Rotated ½ Squats: Stand with your legs shoulder-width apart with knees and feet externally rotated (turned outwards).
+Squat halfway down and come up nice and slowly, focusing on activating the VMO to bring you back up to a standing position.
 Do 3 sets of 10 and increase as you become stronger.

-- Wall/Ball Squats: Place a swiss ball on your back against the wall.
-Slowly squat sown into a near seated position so that your thighs are parallel with the ground.
-Slowly come back up, avoid locking your knees, 3 sets of ten and increase as you become stronger.
+- Wall/Ball Squats: Place a Swiss ball on your back against the wall.
+Slowly squat down into a near-seated position so that your thighs are parallel with the ground.
+Slowly come back up, avoid locking your knees, 3 sets of 10 and increase as you become stronger.

-- Single leg squats: Single leg stability is somewhat advanced and should only do when you are pain free and finding bilateral exercises easy.
+- Single Leg Squats: Single leg stability is somewhat advanced and should only be done when you are pain-free and finding bilateral exercises easy.
 If you are looking to get back into running or return to sport these are a must!

-- Step ups: Standing in front of a bench or chair, step up on to the platform and drive from the gluteal muscle, not from your toe.
+- Step-Ups: Standing in front of a bench or chair, step up onto a platform and drive from the gluteal muscle, not from your toe.
 Ensure your knee is not buckling inwards and is forced/pushed out.
 Slowly step down making sure your knee is in a stable neutral position and your VMO muscle is contracted.
-Alternating legs repeat 3 x 10-15!
+Alternating legs, repeat 3 x 10-15.